 Solar makes good economic sense.
 Homeowners and businesses can save on their electricity bills by installing affordable solar technologies and solar + storage systems.
 Solar builds resilient communities, reducing their dependence on fossil fuels in the event of blackouts and natural disasters.
 Solar power emits no harmful air pollution and helps us lower our carbon footprint.

 Solar energy is a jobs engine.
 The accelerated deployment of solar technologies has created hundreds of thousands of American jobs.
-Our National Solar Jobs Census found that solar jobs increased 17 times faster than the overall economy in 2016, and 1 out of 50 new U.S. jobs were in solar.
+Our National Solar Jobs Census found that solar employment has risen 168 percent since 2010, with more than 250,000 Americans now working in solar.

 Why The Solar Foundation?